DevAgu93/-Abandoned--Purpose_c/README.md

 · The code I used by following Handmade Ray in the raytrace folder [WARNING] doesn't compile. (also here https://guide.handmadehero.org/)

+· Some ray vs shape functions (purpose_ray.h)

+· Simple upscale and downscale and line and curve drawing (ddu, bresenham...) with interpolation functions (agu_image.c)

+· Functions to convert font atlases to sdf (agu_image.c)

+· Incomplete but functional text format (global_all_use.h)

 The list is incomplete, but I plan to complete as much as I can since someone might some stuff useful.
 I hope the file names are enough help in the meantime.